-This biography, written by Jonathan Mane-Wheoki, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Jonathan Mane-Wheoki, was first published in the Dictionary of New Zealand Biography in 2000.

 Rudolf Gopas was born on 13 December 1913 in Siluté, near Memel (Klaipeda), then part of Germany, the son of Pranas Gopas, a machinery merchant, and his wife, Marte Plauschin.
 He is often regarded as an expressionist artist and his birthplace is near Nidden, the Baltic fishing village where German expressionists often spent their summers painting in the period before the First World War.

 Gopas studied painting at the School of Fine Arts in Kaunas, the capital of independent Lithuania, from 1933 to 1938.
 This was a remarkable period of resurgent Lithuanian nationalism, and the determined modernism of his teachers linked back to Mikolajus Ciurlionis, a symbolist painter and revered founder of Lithuanian modern art, who was an important pioneer of abstract art.
 During the course of his studies Gopas travelled in Germany and Austria as well as Italy, Latvia and Greece.
 He was awarded a diploma and gold medal in 1936, graduating with the equivalent of honours (first category) in 1938.

 During the occupation of Lithuania by German military forces from 1941 to 1944 Gopas saw service with the German army.
 At Kaunas, in December 1942, he married Natalija (Natascha) Seeberg; their daughter was born in 1944.
 When the Russian army advanced into Lithuania that year the Gopas family fled, along with tens of thousands of their compatriots, to Germany.
 Rudolf is said to have witnessed the 1945 Allied bombing of Dresden.